charliefran/summer-project/_pages/about.md

 show_in_nav: true
 ---

-More in-depth information about the project
+Detailed statement about the project.